minetest/minetest/doc/lua_api.md

 ### Games and Modpacks

-For games and modpacks, Minetest will look for the textdomain in all mods.
+For games and modpacks, Luanti will look for the textdomain in all mods.

 Say you have a game called `mygame` with the following game.conf: